-Planning a wedding can be exciting and wanting to jump on social media to shout, “I’m engaged!” is understandable, but hold off.
+Planning a wedding can be exciting, and wanting to jump on social media to shout, “I’m engaged!” is understandable, but hold off.
 Enjoy being engaged for a little bit, because this is such a special time—you’ll want to remember and cherish every moment.
 It may also be one of the most challenging times that you face as a couple.
-Give yourselves time to dream and bask in the glow of taking that next step to engagement.
+Give yourselves time to dream and bask in the glow of taking that next step to a happy engagement.

 It’s time for the tough conversations of what you want the wedding to look like before you jump feet first into planning.
 It won’t be the easiest conversation, but you’ll want to discuss the following as the foundation for wedding planning.

 Creating a Budget: How much can you comfortably afford to spend?
 Money can be a tension trigger, and Zola is here to help you find practical ways to save money and create a wedding budget.
 “Plan with a firm budget in mind, and have real conversations about what the wedding looks like for the two of you,” says Sharea Farmer, LCSW, owner of RS Counseling and Wellness.
 Creating a budget also gives you a long-term vision.
 “Have an honest discussion surrounding feelings of money and a budget.
 Make sure it’s a collaborative effort, not just left in the hands of the person who’s ‘better with money.’
 This way there’s no room for confusion about what the expectation is for budgeting as a family.
 Talk about having joint accounts, separate accounts, and even a savings plan.
 How will you make the final decision on large money purchases like a home, cars, and even the wedding?” says Farmer.

 Wedding Size: How many guests are you planning to invite for your big day?
 This is also the time to figure out who will be at the wedding party.
 “Ensure that you’re creating the wedding for you and not trying to have a fantasy wedding for family, friends, or social media,” says Farmer.